INGRESS → POLICY → ROUTE → LEDGER → EVIDENCE → OUTCOMES). It isn’t a

 metaphor for the product; it’s a literal description of what the gateway does to a

-This page teaches the same six captions shown in the in-product onboarding wizard’s
+This page teaches the same six stages shown in the in-product commissioning flow —

 The six stages